amssdias/amssdias/README.md

     	Get to know me more
     </summary>

-I enjoy a lot learning new ways to program so I can progress more as a software developer, my main weak point is that I want to know everything as quick as possible.
+I enjoy a lot learning new ways to program so I can progress more as a software developer.
 Usually I tend to make small projects to always test my new skills.

 Teaching made me evolve much more as a developer and learn very well the foundations of programming.